-If you are being housed in university arranged accommodation it is an essential part of your contact.
-Accommodation will be provided free by the institution and should come equipped with comfortable and standard working amenities.
+Your accommodation will be one of the core parts to the contract you sign with your institution.
+It is provided free by the institution and should come equipped with comfortable and standard working amenities.
 Prior to putting pen to paper, you should have the chance to inspect the accommodation with the SVP coordinator and any concerns can be raised either in the contract itself or in discussion with the institution.

 SVP will accompany you to this meeting with your institution and you can liaise with the SVP coordinator regarding any concerns, they are there to represent both you and SVP.
 SVP has dealt with many accommodation inspections and contract signings.
 So, before signing your name make sure that all your concerns, should you have any, have been addressed and you have received a satisfactory answer and outcome from your institution.
 It should be noted that unreasonable requests are not likely to be met and one should not expect to be living in the lap of luxury.